Rules for Campers

 HANDS UP: This is how we get your attention at camp.
 When you see any counselor with their hand up, it means that you should pay attention and stop all conversations.

 RESPONSIBILITY: Campers must keep track of their unit shirt and try to keep it mostly clean.
 We wear them every day to dinner.
-In addition, campers are responsible for their own barter bucks.
-It is recommended that campers bring a waterproof case or purchase one at the Trading Post to hold barter bucks.
 If a camper brought something to camp that does not belong, tell a counselor right away and we can keep it safe and away from the unit for the week.
-For example, cash, electronics, or phones are often used on the bus ride to camp but should not be in the unit.
+For example; cash, electronics, snacks or phones are often used on the bus ride to camp but should not be in the unit.
 Counselors can store these items safely in the office and give them back to the camper before they depart.
 Any items that are found that should not be at camp will be confiscated by staff and returned at check-out.

 RESPECT: We respect our unit mates by being on time so that we don’t miss activities, by respecting quiet times at night and early in the morning when people are sleeping, and by using respectful language at all times.
 We also must respect our unit by keeping cabins, grounds, and the outhouses clean and reporting anything that is wrong with the unit.